Youth Counselling In Singapore For Issues Faced By Teens

 It is difficult to accept failure because our culture has always celebrated success and condemned failure.
 From the time we enter primary school, a lot of emphasis is placed on achieving academic excellence.
 As a competitive society, we are obsessed with the idea of perfection, and anything short of that seems “unacceptable”.

 The fear of the future being uncertain may even result in an individual creating negative self-fulfilling prophecies.
 Excessive worrying can cause anxiety, which may manifest itself physically, affecting day-to-day life.
-Common issues faced by youths who constantly worry are sleep disruptions or having difficulty falling sleeping.
+Common issues faced by young people who constantly worry are sleep disruptions or having difficulty falling sleeping.
 Without proper rest, life then becomes increasingly stressful.

 Relationship problems and handling tough breakups

 When infatuation is coupled with inadequate sex education, teenage pregnancy may arise.
 In general, teenage mothers tend to have higher rates of depression and suicidal ideation.
-The reactions of their loved ones to the pregnancy can result in feelings of guilt, shame, and loneliness.
+The reactions of their loved ones to the pregnancy can result in them experiencing guilt, shame, and loneliness.
 This is especially so if their family’s reactions are negative such as feelings of anger, disappointment or even abandonment.
 The stigmatisation in society could also lead to their peers ostracising them.
 The lack of support from those around them, such as their family and closest friend, could result in feelings of hopelessness.
 Teenage mothers may also experience post-traumatic stress disorder after birth.

 Self-harm occurs when individuals intentionally hurt themselves in order to cope with painful or intense emotions.
 It is generally an indication that an individual is in emotional distress.
 Some of the reasons why people self-harm includes: